opentripplanner/OpenTripPlanner/docs/Configuration.md

 }
 ```

-The Google Storage system will inherit the permissions of the server it's running on within Google Cloud.
+The Google Storage system will inherit the permissions of the server it's running on within Google
+Cloud.
 It is also possible to supply credentials in this configuration file (see example below).

-Note that when files are specified with URIs in this configuration, the file types do not need to be inferred from the file names so these GTFS files can have any names - there is no requirement that they have the letters "gtfs" in them.
+Note that when files are specified with URIs in this configuration, the file types do not need to
+be inferred from the file names, so these GTFS files can have any names - there is no requirement
+that they have the letters "gtfs" in them.

-The default behavior of scanning the base directory for inputs is overridden independently for each file type.
-So in the above configuration, GTFS and OSM will be loaded from Google Cloud Storage, but OTP2 will still scan the base directory for all other types such as DEM files.
-Supplying an empty array for a particular file type will ensure that no inputs of that type are loaded, including by local directory scanning.
+The default behavior of scanning the base directory for inputs is overridden independently for each
+file type.
+So in the above configuration, GTFS and OSM will be loaded from Google Cloud Storage, but
+OTP2 will still scan the base directory for all other types such as DEM files.
+Supplying an empty
+array for a particular file type will ensure that no inputs of that type are loaded, including by
+local directory scanning.

 See the comments in the source code of class [StorageConfig.java](https://github.com/opentripplanner/OpenTripPlanner/blob/v2.0.0/src/main/java/org/opentripplanner/standalone/config/StorageConfig.java)
 for an up-to-date detailed description of each config parameter.